Harriet A. Haas

-Harriet T. Averill Haas (born October 17, 1874, died after 1951) was an American attorney and member of Piedmont Board of Education in the city of Piedmont, California.
+Harriet T. Averill Haas (October 17, 1874 in Virginia City, Nevada – January 20, 1958 in Albuquerque, New Mexico) was an American attorney and member of Piedmont Board of Education in the city of Piedmont, California.
 She was one of the most highly regarded members of the Alameda County, California bar.

 Early life

 Harriet Averill was born in Virginia City, Nevada, on October 17, 1874, the daughter of Wales Averill and Christina McLaughlin.
 Her mother was born on Prince Edward Island in 1840.
 Her father was born in Highgate Springs, Vermont, in 1837.
 He was descended from English colonists.
 The progenitor of the family in the United States was William Averill, who settled at Ipswich, Massachusetts, in 1632.
 Among his descendants was John T. Averill, who served in the war of the Revolution.

 Haas lived in Nevada until 1888 and was educated in public schools in Nevada and California.
 She then moved to Iowa, where she graduated from Cedar Rapids High School.
 From 1894 to 1896, she attended University of Michigan in Ann Arbor, where she joined the university's chapter of the sorority Delta Delta Delta.
 She attended the University of California and obtained degrees of Bachelor of Arts and Doctor of Jurisprudence.